 You may remember those old cameras I won for 99p on eBay.
 They now have pride of place on top of this dinky wardrobe, safe and sound from tiny hands, but noticed every time you walk by.

-Provence is possibly my favourite colour from the range.
-It's just the most perfect aqua, sea blue.
+As always Annie Sloan Chalk Paint didn’t let me down and Provence is possibly my favourite colour from the range.
+It’s just the most perfect aqua, sea blue.